A Thousand and One Nights (1945 film)

-A Thousand and One Nights is a 1945 tongue-in-cheek American adventure fantasy film set in the Baghdad of the One Thousand and One Nights, directed by Alfred E. Green and starring Evelyn Keyes, Phil Silvers, Adele Jergens and Cornel Wilde.
+A Thousand and One Nights is a 1945 American adventure fantasy comedy film set in the Baghdad of the One Thousand and One Nights, directed by Alfred E. Green and starring Evelyn Keyes, Phil Silvers, Adele Jergens and Cornel Wilde.

-It was nominated for two Academy Awards, for Best Art Direction, Color (Stephen Goosson, Rudolph Sternad, Frank Tuttle) and Best Special Effects (Ray Bomba and Lawrence W. Butler).
+The film was nominated for two Academy Awards, for Best Art Direction, Color (Stephen Goosson, Rudolph Sternad, Frank Tuttle) and Best Special Effects (Ray Bomba and Lawrence W. Butler).

 Plot

-Vagabond singer Aladdin (Cornel Wilde) has his hands full keeping his pickpocket friend, Abdullah (Phil Silvers), out of trouble.
+Vagabond singer Aladdin has his hands full keeping his pickpocket friend, Abdullah, out of trouble.
 Abdullah is thought mad as he claims to have been born 1200 years too early, speaks in 1940s slang and knows about television.

-When the beautiful Princess Armina (Adele Jergens), the daughter of the Sultan (Dennis Hoey), is borne through the streets in a covered litter, however, it is Aladdin who gets into difficulty.
-Despite knowing the punishment is death for a commoner to see the princess's face, Aladdin cannot resist.
+The beautiful Princess Armina, the daughter of the Sultan, is borne through the streets in a covered litter.
+Despite knowing the punishment is death for a commoner to see her face, Aladdin cannot resist.
 He distracts the guards and slips into the litter.
 He persuades Armina to let her veil be lifted and is delighted to discover the stories of her beauty are true.
 He falls in love instantly.
 She is not so enamored of him, but does not raise an outcry when he slips away.

 Later, Aladdin returns to the palace to woo Armina.
 He is caught and thrown in a cell (where he finds Abdullah) to await execution the next day.
-A distraught Armina has her trusted servant Novira (Dusty Anderson) steal the key to the cell from the jailer and slip it to Aladdin.
+A distraught Armina has her trusted servant Novira steal the key to the cell from the jailer and slip it to Aladdin.
 Aladdin and Abdullah flee the city, pursued by the Sultan's guards.
-They hide out in a cave, where Kofir the sorcerer (Richard Hale) is waiting for them.
+They hide out in a cave, where Kofir the sorcerer is waiting for them.
 Kofir persuades Aladdin to enter the bowels of the cave to fetch a magic lamp.
-Aladdin and the uneasy Abdullah dodge a laughing giant (Rex Ingram, dressed and coiffed the same as the genie he portrayed in the 1940 film The Thief of Bagdad) and return with the lamp, only to find that Kofir has blocked the entrance with a giant boulder.
+Aladdin and the uneasy Abdullah dodge a laughing giant and return with the lamp, only to find that Kofir has blocked the entrance with a giant boulder.
 Kofir demands the lamp before he will let them out, but Aladdin does not trust him.
 The sorcerer leaves them to die of thirst and starvation.

-When a frustrated Aladdin throws the lamp away, a redheaded female genie (Evelyn Keyes) appears and instructs him to rub the lamp, which makes him her master.
+When a frustrated Aladdin throws the lamp away, a redheaded female genie appears and instructs him to rub the lamp, which makes him her master.
 She explains that only her master can see or hear her.
 She insists he call her Babs, and like Abdullah, behaves and talks like she is from the twentieth century.
 He orders her to get them out of the cave.
 He then decides to go back for the princess, much to the genie's disappointment (as she has fallen in love with him), and has her conjure up a retinue of servants, clothes and rich gifts.